Jeffryin/Motion-Estimator/README.md

 ### Physical Design (IC Compiler II)
 - Created initial floorplan.
 - Apply clock tree synthesis, routing, and placement.
+- Run DRC checks to see if the final physical design is equivalent to that of the initial RTL design.

 ### Static Timing Analysis (Primetime)
 - Run pre and post timing checks.
   - Apply ECO if the post timing check didn't pass.
+Turn the ECO into an script that the ICC2 shell can run.
 - Used Primetime to analyze critical paths and interpret detailed timing breakdowns.

 ### Design Methodology and Engineering Practices